HussainAther/philosophy/causality/emergence.md

 with weak causality.
 In order to prove (3) one needs strong causality as a sufficient condition.

 For a weakly causal system violating (3), trajectories may exponentially diverge, as in chaotic systems.
-In this situation, dilation techniques (e.g., Gustafson 2002) can lead to contextually emergent stochasticity in two steps.
+In this situation, dilation techniques can lead to contextually emergent stochasticity in two steps.
 In the first step, a coarse-graining yields a Markov process.
 If this process is mixing such that it approaches an equilibrium distribution, the deterministic dynamics is a Kolmogorov-flow, thereby implementing microscopic chaos as a stability condition.